 Max, our first child, is so set on every single detail being perfectly correct that we labelled his wine The Perfectionist.
 Our second child, Will, is a wild boy who gets away with behaving badly due, in part, to his cheeky grin.
 His label is The Menace.

 A friend of ours (JL or Jason Lawrence) illustrated the labels for us, and we absolutely love the individual characters.
 Both wines sold out quickly, with it being hard to name a favourite child out of the two distinctive wines!

-This year, we decided to bring back the label, but with a bit of a twist.
+In 2020, we decided to bring back the label but with a bit of a twist.
 Like our children, we (Tim, the viticulturalist and I, the winemaker) have different traits and personalities.
 So, we’ve taken control of our own blends to make two small-batch wines, free from some of the constraints we’d normally put in place for the style of our Holm Oak wines.
 Both of these wines are still 100% whole-bunch ferments, but one is a merlot and one is a syrah (or a shiraz made in a more European style).

 Tim and Will are The Menace and the merlot is their label, with a bit of mischief thrown in, of course.
 The story of this release is that in late 2018, after everything had had its end-of-vintage clean and was packed away, Tim decided to pick the merlot that was left behind after the machine harvester had gone through.